-Here is the extremely familiar and perennial favourite first movement of Eine Kleine Nachtmusik by Wolfgang Amadeus Mozart arranged for guitar ensemble or four guitars by Gary Spolding.
+Here is the extremely familiar and perennial favourite first movement of Eine Kleine Nachtmusik by Wolfgang Amadeus Mozart arranged for four guitars or guitar ensemble by Gary Spolding.

 Lasting approximately 7½ minutes with both parts repeated (or 3 mins 45 without!) this piece will suit an ambitious and enthusiastic group of guitarists who have reached grade 2 to 4 standard, and is guaranteed to delight performers and audience alike.